-By 2003, Maplewood had migrated all product development and marketing efforts to the pharmacy industry.
-Four additional hospital systems based in Seattle and Portland purchased ScheduleRx during test marketing late in the year.
-ScheduleRx became the first pharmacy-specific, cloud-based scheduling tool on the market.
+By 2003, Maplewood had migrated all product development and marketing efforts of now-branded ScheduleRx to the pharmacy industry.
+Four additional hospital systems based in Seattle and Portland purchased ScheduleRx during test marketing.
+ScheduleRx became the first pharmacy-specific, cloud-based staff scheduling tool on the market.
 A full-scale national sales launch began with early West Coast adopters being UCSF and Santa Barbara Cottage as well Swedish Medical Center and Providence Portland.
 The company utilized emerging remote webinar technologies to conduct all sales and implementation efforts remotely.

-By early 2006, ScheduleRx was being utilized by 45 hospital pharmacy clients nationwide representing thousands of individual users.
+By early 2006, ScheduleRx was being utilized by 45 hospital pharmacy clients nationwide.
 ScheduleRx became an attractive product addition for other healthcare software vendors needing product line expansion.
-In 2006, Pharmacy OneSource of Bellevue, WA purchased the rights to sell ScheduleRx into pharmacies worldwide, meaning Maplewood staff were happy but also no longer had anything to do.
+Pharmacy OneSource of Bellevue, WA purchased the rights to sell ScheduleRx into pharmacies worldwide.

 2007 – Maplewood partners with PAML

-Maplewood decided to pivot once again and explored customizing ScheduleRx for other markets in healthcare with similar scheduling challenges.
-They discovered the laboratory market had even more complex scheduling challenges than the pharmacy market and worked in basements without windows.
+Maplewood pivots once again and explores customizing ScheduleRx for other healthcare markets with similar scheduling challenges.
 The transformation of ScheduleRx to ScheduleLabs got underway thanks to a successful partnership with Pathology Associates Medical Laboratories (PAML) of Spokane, WA.
 Sales of ScheduleLabs grow steadily while Maplewood began exploring other product opportunities for client needs in competency assessment, inspection readiness and document control.

 2010 – Closing the consulting shop

 This milestone year marked the end of an era, an era of building custom products for-hire for companies around the nation.
-Maplewood spent 15 years working successfully with companies around the nation providing them the in-house custom software tools they needed.
 Maplewood’s well-honed engineering team now focused solely on the company’s developing line of proprietary software solutions for laboratories.
 Additionally, this year marked increased industry exposure at tradeshows, in trade publications and speaking events as the operational industry within healthcare was eager for more sophisticated, flexible software solutions.

 2013 – Europe comes calling

 Maplewood launches its first subsidiary company, StaffReady, and at the same time, rebrands the StaffReady suite of products as the StaffReady platform.
 Existing products are rebranded as the Scheduling and Competency modules.
 InspectionReady continues to be sold as a standalone inspection product.
-In non-Ready news, all but three Maplewood employees sign-up for Fantasy Football.
+StaffReady continues a profitable partnership with Pharmacy OneSource, now owned by Wolters Kluwer.

 Nancy Janzen is a company co-founder and joined the company as a staff member in 2001.
 She has led the national sales launch efforts for all products and manages account and support operations for StaffReady.
 Her specialties include sales and customer operations and development, staff culture and development, brand management, strategic partnership development and company formation.
 She currently serves as the CEO and Senior VP of Operations.